RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 Total time: 3 mins 13.534 secs
 ```

-Notice that the `releaseRevisionWorkflow` task goes ahead and executes the *compare* phase of the regression testing, though this is the default, and is of course configurable.
+Notice that the `releaseRevisionWorkflow` task goes ahead and executes the *compare* phase of the regression testing, which is why we see more tests executed during that phase.
+This is the default, and is of course configurable.
 It's also worth noting that Checkmate for OBI generates JUnit XML files during this process, which is the industry-standard way of expressing a testing result: all Continuous Delivery and DevOps platforms recognize this standard, and can be configured to act on the results of those files.

 # OBIEE 12c BAR Files
 The first releases of Checkmate for OBI pre-dated OBIEE 12c, and therefore, pre-dated the new BAR file functionality in 12c.
 In a way, the Checkmate for OBI distribution file was our way of building a BAR file... we were just slightly ahead of the game.
-There's an interesting decision to be made when configuring a Checkmate workflow... to use the BAR file or the distribution file.
+There's an interesting decision to be made when configuring deployment workflows... to use the BAR file or the distribution file.

 At this point in the OBIEE Roadmap, we don't see a lot of value that the BAR file provides over the distribution file... especially since the distribution file also contains incremental patch files, which the BAR file simply doesn't have.
-Additionally, distribution files can be generated without requiring a running instance of OBIEE; Checkmate for OBI generates the distribution files simply from building content that exist in a Git repository.
+Additionally, distribution files can be generated without requiring a running instance of OBIEE; Checkmate for OBI generates the distribution files by building content that exist in a Git repository using offline tools.

 However, we recognize that the BAR file is the future for OBI, so we certainly support it.
-We can generate a BAR file using the `exportBAR` task, and can import a BAR file into OBIEE using the `importBAR` file.
-Additionally, but simply setting `publishBAR = true`, Checkmate for OBI will automatically generate and publish a BAR file to our Maven repository along with the distribution file.
+We can generate a BAR file using the `barExport` task, and can import a BAR file into OBIEE using the `<buildGroup>BarImport` task.
+Additionally, by simply setting `publishBAR = true` in our build script, Checkmate for OBI will automatically generate and publish a BAR file to our Maven repository along with the distribution file.

 ```gradle
 obi.publishBar = true